ScadeBlock/M3Q/README.md

 # M3Q
-A Roblox Script helps you reduce cpu when mainscreen is unactive or minimize
+A Optimization Roblox Script.
+It helps you reduce cpu when mainscreen is unactive or minimize
 # How to install
 + Install a roblox script executor (e.g: JJSploit)
 + Choose a version (STABLE)